BAkinmarin/the-cleaning-hack-calculator/README.md

 - No. of Livingrooms

-- Any other rooms
+- Other rooms

+This information allows the business owner to predict how long a job might take ans assign resources accordingly.

-## Program Flow -
+## Program Flow
 > When the user loads the program, they are presented with a welcome message and instructions on how to interact with the program as seen below:
 ![Welcome Page](https://)